History of science seminars

 Edward J. Gillin, University College London

-Anna Marie Roos, University of Lincoln and Royal Society
+Chaired by Anna Marie Roos, University of Lincoln and Royal Society